How different can two factual articles be?

 When the NYT and WSJ cover the same subject, they sometimes display completely different world views.

-The Wall Street The Journal's op-ed page and NY Times news pages had pieces on Teach for America in the past three days.
+NY Times news pages had pieces on Teach for America in the past three days.
 It was fascinating to see the differences in their conclusions.
 The Journal evaluated TFA based on its results for kids.
 The Times evaluated it based on its results for teachers.

 It's a classic example of differing world views: do organizations exist for their workers?
 Or for their customers?
 Twenty-year-old TFA recruits top college students from liberal-arts colleges, trains them for five weeks and offers them to underachieving school districts.
 Despite widespread teacher-union opposition, some 4,500 will start work in 100 terrible school districts next fall.